 Islam has provided everything for both men and women.
 It gave women everything--freedom, economic rights, political rights, social rights, public and private rights.
 Islam gave women rights in the family granted by no other society.
 Women may talk of liberation in Christian society, Jewish society, or pagan society, but in Islamic society it is a grave error to speak of the liberation of women.
 The Muslim woman must study Islam so she will know that it is Islam that has given her all her rights.

 This is the core of Zaynab al-Ghazali's thought regarding the status of women as expressed in her public lectures and her articles in al-Da`wa magazine, for which she was editor of a section devoted to the ideals of a good Muslim home.
-The thrust of her activism and that of her association is an educational one: to instill the doctrines of Islam in women's minds, teach them about their rights and duties and call her change in society leading to the establishment of an Islamic state which rules by the and the of the Prophet.
+The thrust of her activism and that of her association is an educational one: to instill the doctrines of Islam in women's minds, teach them about their rights and duties and call her change in society leading to the establishment of an Islamic state which rules by the Quran and the Sunna of the Prophet.

 Zaynab al-Ghazali believes that Islam permits women to take an active part in public life, to hold jobs, enter politics and express their opinion.
 She believes Islam permits them to own property, do business and be anything they wish to be in the service on an Islamic society.
 Yet she believes that a Muslim woman's first duty is to be a mother and a wife, and that no other activity should interfere with this role of hers, for this should have priority over everything else.
 If she has free time to participate in public life after her first duty is fulfilled, she may do so because Islam does not forbid her.